 Please pitch in what you can and share our plea with friends and neighbors.

-You can also mail your donation to: Coupeville Historic Waterfront Assoc.
+MAIL A CHECK: Shy about donating on line or rather we get the full amount minus paypal service costs?
+You can mail your donation to: Coupeville Historic Waterfront Assoc.
 PO Box 121, Coupeville 98239.
-Please put “I Love Coupeville” in the memo.
+Please put “I LOVE COUPEVILLE Grant” in you check’s memo.

 HOW COVID19 “I LOVE COUPEVILLE” GRANTS WERE BORN